leanix/leanix-github-agent/README.md

    This command starts the agent and exposes it on port 8000.
 The agent starts scanning your organizations and repositories.

-6. The container hosts a live service that runs continuously.
+#### Health Endpoint

-   - It provides a health endpoint at `/actuator/health`, which can be used to monitor the service's health.
+The agent provides a health endpoint at `/actuator/health`, which can be used to monitor the service's health.

-**Note**: The Docker image for the agent is currently unavailable.
-It will become available for download once a new version is released.
-Please check the [Releases](https://github.com/leanix/leanix-github-agent/releases) page for updates.

 ### Troubleshooting